thaskoo/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

   * What data do we need for each entity?
   * How do the entities relate to each other?

-Once the above questions are answered one have the basic information to create a database.
+Once the above questions are answered one have the basic information to create a data model.
+Once one have a data model one can create a database.

 ## SQL